CAREER OPPORTUNITY OF A LIFETIME!

 - Develop skills in dairy cattle nutrition in order to evaluate on farm feeding management and make alterations to improve productivity

-- Develop skills, knowledge and confidence to deliver routine herd health programs to clients.
+- Develop skills, knowledge and confidence to deliver our animal health service, ProDairy, to clients.

 - Knowledge and understanding of pharmacology and vaccines specific to feedlot cattle.